Halloween in Salem: Exploring Real Life Hocus Pocus Filming Locations

 Listed below are a few of the Hocus Pocus filming sites and where to find them!

 Max & Dani’s House

 One of the most recognizable locations from the film is that of the Dennison’s house (which still looks exactly the same today as it did in the early 90’s!).
 This beautiful little coastal house, built back in the 1870’s, is located right on the water (although you would never know this by simply watching the movie as the filming angle makes it look like it is in the middle of a neighborhood).
 Whomever owns this house is pretty lucky with those fantastic views of the coast from the lookout tower (didn’t everyone want Max’s cool room with the private staircase to the tower?).

 Note: This is a private residence.
 Please view and take photos from your car.
 Do not bother residents!

 Another one of the most familiar scenes from Hocus Pocus is when Max and Dani accidentally run into Allison’s house on Halloween night while Trick or Treating, and thus, embark on the grand Halloween night adventure of accidentally setting the witches free.
-The beautiful Essex Street mansion, known as the Ropes Mansion, is a beautiful piece of colonial architecture.
-The home was originally built in the 1700’s and is now operated by the Peabody Essex Museum and is open for public tours.
+The beautiful Essex Street mansion, known as The Ropes Mansion, is a beautiful piece of colonial architecture.
+The home was originally built in the 1700’s and is now operated by the Peabody Essex Museum and open for public tours.

 Location: 161 Essex St, Salem, MA 01970